 Section 2.
 Authorization of Approval.
-The approval and execution of Page 1 of 2 Resolution No. 2793.22 the purchase agreement of Three Chevrolet Tahoe Vehicles, as described and outlined in the Agenda Item Report attached and incorporated herein, is hereby authorized and approved.
+The approval and execution of the agreement, as described and outlined in the Agenda Item Report attached and incorporated herein, is hereby authorized and approved.

 Section 3.
 Implementation.
 That the Mayor and Town Manager are authorized to take any and all action which is necessary to implement this Resolution.